Ahmed1208/METI-Host/README.md

 - 📱 Responsive design
 - 🔗 Automatic URL detection and linking
 - 🔔 Sound notifications for new messages
+- 🍽️ Restaurant menus on demand – type /menus in the chat to view a list of nearby restaurants and their menus

 ## Setup Instructions